 Yellowstone Lake Facts

-- Regardless of which of these monikers one chooses to use, the feature remains a marvel of Nature.
+- Regardless of which of these individual monikers one chooses to use, the feature remains a marvel of Nature.
 It also stands out from similar works of geological actions in its immediate region.
-That’s because it’s the largest of all such lakes found in the area in which it lies
+That’s because it’s the largest of all such lakes found in the area in which it lies.

-- Indigenous Peoples long knew of and made use of the site.
+- Local populations of Indigenous Peoples long knew of and made use of the stunning site.
 In fact, archaeological evidence indicates their active presence near and around the gorgeous body of water as far back as 11,000 years ago!
 At least 26 tribes still claim association with it.

-- The earliest known recorded sighting of it by a European explorer, however, only occured in 1836.
-At that time, trapper John Colter noted spotting it in his journal.
+- The earliest known recorded sighting of it by a European explorer, however, only occured in the year 1836.
+At that time, a trapper named John Colter noted spotting the tarn in his journal.
 It’s possible, though, that unrecorded sigtings by other trappers happened as early as 1820.

-- Today, the stunning Yellowstone Lake forms one of the central components of the similarly-named Yellowstone National Park.
-Given the geography of that location, it also represents the largest freshwater body above 7,000 ft (2,100 m) on its continent.
+- Today, the breathtaking Yellowstone Lake understandably forms one of the central components of the similarly-named Yellowstone National Park.
+Given the geography of that site, it also represents the largest freshwater body above 7,000 ft (2,100 m) on its continent.

-- Today, the formation forms an extremely popular recreational site.
-This situation, of course, presents numerous complications for those who strive to maintain its natural state.
-The Park Service does its best in this regard, but visitors must do theirs, as well.
+- Today, the mesmerizing formation constitutes an extremely popular recreational site.
+This situation, of course, presents multiple complications for those who strive to maintain its pristine condition.
+The Park Service does its best in this regard, but visitors must do theirs, too.

 Related Articles